monde-lointain/mariogolf64/README.md

 ## Mario Golf 64

-Matching decompilation of Mario Golf for the Nintendo 64.
+Matching decompilation of Mario Golf (USA) for the Nintendo 64.

 ## Dependencies